 If connectDevice is called with addr<0, the connection is to the port and getAddr always returns -1.
 If addr>=0, then the caller is connected to the device at the specified address. getAddr will return this address.
 An asynUser connected to the port can issue requests that affect all address on the port.
-For example disabling access to the port prevents access to all addresses on the port.
+For asynManager keeps track of the following states: